Techtonica/curriculum/_templates/projects.md

 ### Questions to Consider
 - Ask questions here that connect what is being done in the project to what was covered in the given weeks Topic Outlines.
 - Ask questions that connect this project to prior Topic Outlines or Independent Practice.
-- Also ask questions that require the student to put together multiple pieces of knowledge to arrive at an answer or opinion.
+- Also ask questions that require the participants to put together multiple pieces of knowledge to arrive at an answer or opinion.

 ### Extensions
-- What deliverables can you as an apprentice work on once you have fulfilled the basic requirements for this project?
+- What deliverables can you as an participants work on once you have fulfilled the basic requirements for this project?
 - What do these deliverables add to their understanding of the topic?
-- Extensions are designed for apprentices who are moving through the material faster than other apprentices.
+- Extensions are designed for participants who are moving through the material faster than other participants.
 They should reinforce or build on the concepts from this project.
-Apprentices should not work ahead in the curriculum by starting on the next Topic Outline.
+Participants should not work ahead in the curriculum by starting on the next Topic Outline.